TeCSAR-UNCC/graph_action_detection/README.md

 # graph_action_detection
 graph based action detection and mobility assessment.

-readme is in progress same with code clean up
+readme creation is in progress.

 To extract video frames:
 ```